DanielTakeshi/IL_ROS_HSR/scripts/README.md

 - Use `bedmake_results.py`: for anything _but_ coverage.
 - Use `bedmake_box_plots.py` for the actual bar or box plots.
 (I use bar for now.)

+In order to convert H's data so that the coverage script (and thus the box plot script) works, please run `convert_h_rollouts_to_mine.py`.

 ## Other / Old

 Ron's scripts for data extraction (I have a few for visualizing his as well):